- We only accept original material (unpublished in any medium);

 - Why don't you pay? — We are a cooperative and not for profit project funded solely by the editors.
 We don't charge for submissions, receive funding or donations, or run ads.
 In other words: we have no money.
 And we want to keep it like this: cooperative, voluntary, independent, and non-pecuniary.
 Our sole objective remains from day one to platform work that we think deserves attention.

-- What happens with the rights of my piece? — We operate with a Creative Commons non commercial Licence for anyone wanting to reproduce your work.
-But you are free to publish your piece anywhere you want after publishing with us, whether it is for commercial reasons or not — it is your piece, we don't own the rights, and you have not entered any legal relationship with us.
+- What happens with the rights of my piece? — For anything published on our website © remains solely with you — we just host your piece.
+You are free to publish your piece anywhere you want after publishing with us, whether it is for commercial reasons or not.
 We ask that if you publish your piece elsewhere you attribute our first publication, but this is not a legal requirement, just a matter of courtesy.
 You can withdraw your piece for whatever reason you want to as well; we would prefer to have it for ever but as it is your piece, this is your call.

 - Should I email to follow up or suggest edits re. my submission? — No please, as this interferes with our anonymity policy.
 We answer all subs in due time.
 If you need to edit a piece just withdraw it and submit again.